 Microdosing Ozempic - Are semiglutide injection drugs like Ozempic natural and do they have a place in weight loss?

-There is a new trend emerging in the alternative medicine field to prescribe semaglutide drugs like Ozempic in micro doses for inflammatory issues like IBD, autoimmunity, metabolic disease and weight loss, with less side effects.
+There is a new trend emerging in the alternative medicine field to prescribe semaglutide drugs like Ozempic in micro doses for inflammatory issues: IBD, autoimmunity, metabolic disease and weight loss, but with allegedly less side effects.
 This practice is considered “off-label” and frowned upon by conventional medicine.

 Proponents of microdosing claim that we shouldn’t be afraid to use these drugs in small doses, since peptides are “just” parts of protein that already exist naturally in our bodies and in food.